stahta01/wxCode_components/advtable/ReadMe.txt

  - lack of events system (cell click, double click, etc).
 I think to reuse wxGrid event classes in wxAdvTable event system.
  - some selection bugs.
- - lack of different renderers and editors.
+ - lack of renderers and editors for various data types (boolean, double, etc).
  - table headers looks ugly on Windows XP (tm) with themes enabled.
+ - tested only on wxMSW (Windows XP(tm) SP2) and wxGTK (Gentoo Linux x86_64),
+   if someone can test on other wxWidgets ports, please let me know.